dzapataHDI/nomemory/The-MockNeat-Class.md

 The `MockNeat` is composed by a set of objects that help us generate arbitrary data.

-Each of those objects is an implementation of the interface `MockUnit<T>` which is described in great detail in the section ["Introducing Mock Units"](https://github.com/nomemory/mockneat/wiki/mockunits).
+Each of those objects is an implementation of the interface `MockUnit<T>` which is described in great detail in the next section.

 The most important methods that can be accessed on the `MockNeat` object are: